 - GWS 201: Introduction to Gender and Women's Studies in the Arts and Humanities (3 credit hours)

-- OFFERED IN FALL TERMS (Occasionally in Spring): GWS 250: Social Movements (3 credit hours)
+- GWS 250: Social Movements (3 credit hours) (offered in fall and occasionally in the spring) OR

-- OFFERED IN SPRING TERMS: GWS 350: Introduction to Feminist Theory (3 credit hours)
+- GWS 350: Introduction to Feminist Theory (3 credit hours) (offered in the spring)

 - 9 hours of approved electives.